davoaux/tkoj/README.md

 You can run this project using **docker** and **docker compose**.

-The next environment variables will be required on the **server** service:
+The next environment variables will be required on the server service:

 ```dosini
 MONGODB_URI="Your mongodb server URI"
 JWT_SECRET="Your JWT secret key"
 ```

-You can use any method you'd preffer, such as:
+You can use any method you'd preffer:

-- In the `docker-compose.yml` file
+- Adding them in the `docker-compose.yml` file
-- Adding in the `server` directory a `.env` file
+- Adding a `.env` file to the `server` directory
 - Manually setting the environment variables in your machine

-#### Requirements:
+## Requirements:

 - Node.js
 - npm
-- ruby
+- Ruby
-- bundle
+- Bundler

 ## Build with